tssajo/Minify/README.md

   After successful installation, please make sure that `node` is in your `PATH`, here is how to test it:<br><br>
   Open up a shell window (`Terminal` on Mac OS X, `CMD.exe` on Windows) and issue the following command:<br><br>
   `node --version`<br><br>
   You should see a version number.
-However, if you see an error message such as `command not found` or something similar then `node` is not available via your `PATH` and you must fix this!
+But if you see an error message such as `command not found` or something similar then `node` is not available via your `PATH` and you must fix this!

 3. Install required Node.js CLI apps:<br><br>
   Open up a shell window (`Terminal` on Mac OS X, `CMD.exe` on Windows) and issue the following command:<br><br>